RetroChatDev/RetroChat-gitbook/docs/getting-started/first-steps.md

 To unlock Web3 features:

 1. Go to Settings → Wallet
-2. Connect your Phantom or Solflare wallet
+2. Connect your Phantom wallet
 3. Start exploring tipping and airdrops

 ## Follow Other Users